 Other penalties can be imposed for negligence, substantial understatement of tax, reportable transaction understatements, filing an erroneous refund claim, and fraud.
 Criminal penalties may be imposed for willful failure to file, tax evasion, making a false statement, or identity theft.
 See Pub.
 519 for details on some of these penalties.

 Keep a copy of your tax return, worksheets you used, and records of all items appearing on it (such as Forms W-2, 1042-S, and 1099) until the statute of limitations runs out for that return.
 Usually, this is 3 years from the date the return was due or filed or 2 years from the date the tax was paid, whichever is later.
 You should keep some records longer.
 For example, keep property records (including those on your home) as long as they are needed to figure the basis of the original or replacement property.
 For more details, see chapter 1 of Pub.
 17.

-Identity theft occurs when someone uses your personal information, such as your name, social security number (SSN), individual taxpayer identification number (ITIN), or other identifying information, without your permission, to commit fraud or other crimes.
-An identity thief may use your SSN to get a job or may file a tax return using your SSN to receive a refund.
+Identity theft occurs when someone uses your personal information, such as your name, social security number (SSN) or individual taxpayer identification number (ITIN), or other identifying information, without your permission, to commit fraud or other crimes.
+An identity thief may use your SSN or ITIN to get a job or may file a tax return using your SSN or ITIN to receive a refund.